 However, Sea Harriers still scored 22 kills against Argentine aircraft, and also shot down a helicopter, with no air combat loss to themselves.
-Although the Argentines were operating at the limit of their combat radius, restricting their use of afterburner if they hoped to get back home, this was still an impressive achievement.
+Although the Argentines were operating at the limit of their combat radius, restricting their use of afterburner if they hoped to get back home, that was still an impressive achievement.
 The Sea Harriers were greatly aided in their success by the new third-generation AIM-9L Sidewinders they carried.
 The AIM-9Ls were "all-aspect" weapons, meaning they didn't have to be boresighted on the target's exhaust, and were much superior to earlier Sidewinder variants.
 They had been supplied in haste to the Royal Navy by the Americans when the war broke out.

 Out of the 28 Sea Harriers used in the operation, six were lost.
 Two were shot down by Argentine ground fire; one was lost with its pilot in take-off; one simply fell off the deck while taxiing forward for takeoff in icy conditions, with the pilot ejecting to be picked out of the frigid sea; and two abruptly vanished without a trace in bad weather, apparently due to a mid-air collision.
 Over 2,000 sorties were flown, and aircraft availability was never less than 95% at the beginning of each day.
 Without the foresight of the naval planners who had stubbornly fought for the Sea Harrier, the Falklands might well have been given up to the Argentines without a fight.